ParisaMousavi/MobileNet/README.md

 In MobileNet the convolutional layer has been replaced with <strong>depthwise separable</strong> convolutions.</p>

 ## MobileNetV2 usage
 The mobile visual recognition is done more efficiently with classification.

+## MobileNetV2 architecture

 The MobileNetV2 is part of [TensorFlow-Slim Image Classification Library](https://github.com/tensorflow/models/blob/master/research/slim/README.md), it will be explained later.

-## MobileNetV2 architecture
+Three new feature of this version:

+-

 <h2 id="references">References</h2>
 <p><a href="http://ai.googleblog.com/2018/04/mobilenetv2-next-generation-of-on.html">1- MobileNetV2: The Next Generation of On-Device Computer Vision Networks</a></p>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI5NDMzODAyNCw4NjQ4MDgxMzksLTUyMj
-A3Mzk0NSw3MjY4NTY5OTAsNTY5NTY5NDc0XX0=
+eyJoaXN0b3J5IjpbMzA5MjI3NDQsODY0ODA4MTM5LC01MjIwNz
+M5NDUsNzI2ODU2OTkwLDU2OTU2OTQ3NF19
 -->